google okr playbook

 4. Grading

 Grading is a crucial element of Google’s OKR playbook.
-It involves regular assessments and evaluations of the key results.
+It involves regular assessments and evaluations of the results.
 Teams grade their progress against each key result, typically using a scale like 0-1.0 or 0-100%.
 Grading provides a quantitative measure of achievement and helps teams reflect on their performance, identify areas for improvement, and iterate on their strategies.

 The grading process also allows for effective cascading of OKRs.
 As OKRs are cascaded throughout the organization, grading helps align individual, team, and organizational goals, ensuring that everyone is working towards the same standards of achievement.